lumary2553-lgtm/markdoc-starter/pages/APIs/MGAClaimsAPI/index.md

 ---

 #### PUT
-Updates existing claims in the database
+Update existing claims in the database

 **Security**
 * `jwtToken`: [ ]